 Key principles of democracy form the various stages of the cycle.
 These include: Exchange and discussion to submit a proposal, development of a campaign to generate supporters, participation in the vote at the participatory budget and, if necessary, monitoring of the implementation of the proposal.
 During this process, conversations will be held with authorities and politicians.
 The goal is for young people to explore their options for taking action and to get to know the responsible players in the political system, as well as to be encouraged to get involved in democracy with their concerns in the future.

 In order to support educators in schools and youth work, JUBU offers:

 As part of our work, we participate in professional debates on participation, democracy education, social space-oriented youth work and extremism prevention.
 We welcome an international exchange with colleagues from other countries and are curious to hear about their experiences.

 In addition to the JUBU project, we operate the WerkStadt für Beteiligung (‘Workshop for Participation’), a community office for citizens‘ participation, as well as a local shop involved in coordinating various initiatives in the district.
 The JUBU project is currently run by a team of three employees.

 // About Us //

 Our project was developed by mitMachen e.V. (‘Join In’), a community benefit society based in Potsdam, and founded by several youth organisations, neighbourhood initiatives, and dedicated individuals.
-The society aims to support those wishing to put forward their concerns and actively participate in local democracy.
+The society aims to support those wishing to voice their concerns and actively participate in local democracy.